MikeOfNoTrades/rpmbuild-silk/README.md

 rpmbuild-silk
 =============

-rpm build notes for silkv2.5.0 http://tools.netsa.cert.org/index.html
+rpm build and installation notes for silkv2.5.0 http://tools.netsa.cert.org/index.html

 This project covers  rpm build process for silk.
 I'm creating binaries for Centos 5.7 64-bit.
 We'll use the resources below: